benjisidi/saltmarsh/Session 4 - TBC.md

 16. An old, decrepit study.
 Nothing of interest.
 17. A storage room.
 Nothing of interest.
 ## Attic
+We are immediately attacked by six [Sturges](), but overcome them easily.
 # Executive Summary
 At the end of the session, recap what's happened for easy re-reading